Texas State Highway 19: Route description

 SH 19 begins at an interchange with Interstate 45 in southeast Huntsville.
 The highway runs through the eastern edge of the town as an expressway running close to the Sam Houston National Forest.
-The expressway ends at an intersection with State Highway 30 and runs through rural areas before reaching the town of Trinity.
+The expressway ends at an intersection with SH 30 and runs through rural areas before reaching the town of Trinity.
 SH 19 runs north towards Crockett where the highway begins a concurrency with US 287.
 The two highways leave each other just northwest of Palestine.
-SH 19 runs northwest to Athens, running around the town with US 175/State Highway 31.
-The highway next runs through Canton, where it intersects Interstate 20.
+SH 19 runs northwest to Athens, running around the town with US 175/SH 31.
+The highway next runs through Canton, where it intersects I-20.
 SH 19 runs through more rural areas of East Texas until the highway comes to Emory.
 The highway turns more northeast before running through the western part of Sulphur Springs.
-State Highway 154 joins SH 19, before leaving just east of Cooper.
-State Highway 24 joins the highway, where the two highways run together before ending in Paris.
+SH 154 joins SH 19, before leaving just east of Cooper.
+SH 24 joins the highway, where the two highways run together before ending in Paris.

 A widening project for SH 19 between Montalba, north of Palestine, and Athens began in 2013, providing passing lanes, left turn lanes, and a shoulder.
 The segment in Henderson County was completed in 2014, but the Anderson County portion was not completed until spring 2019.